angular/angular/tools/ngcontainer/README.md

 This docker container provides everything needed to build and test Angular applications:

+**Note**: This docker image will be no longer actively updated.
+Consider using other Docker images that come with Node installed.
+Bazel can be installed through the `@bazel/bazel` NPM package.

 - node 10.9.0
 - npm 6.2.0
 - yarn 1.9.2